 For some features of the FDT to work correctly, the option 'allow pop-ups' for the current URL (e.g. 'localhost:9090) has to be activated since the menu's within grid-cells are technically build as pop-ups.
 After having activated this option - most browsers warn if this is not the case - one simply should re-load the page in order to see all elements correctly.

-Having raised all this as an introduction, let's now consider the resp. elements of the FDT one by one, starting with the field characteristics sensu stricto and followed - in the discussion of the worksheets under here in no. 3. - by the worksheet characteristics for the given field.
+Having raised all this as an introduction, let's now consider the respective. elements of the FDT one by one, starting with the field characteristics sensu stricto and followed - in the discussion of the worksheets under here in no. 3. - by the worksheet characteristics for the given field.

 In the illustration here we only show the left-hand part which actually deals with the real FDT-elements - all elements or columns to the right of this part deal with worksheet elements.